| List of historic valves in the ase-museoedelpro collection |

 |

-Early 10 cm cavity magnetron, Admiralty reference code for the
+cm cavity magnetron, Admiralty reference code for the E1189 GEC design.

-E1189 GEC design.
 Sometimes marked with the Admiralty Pattern AP W2510.
+The first cavity

 |